 It’s that time of year again.

-The most wonderful time of the year has drawn to a close and we’re left looking into the blank space of 2016, wondering what will be.
+The most wonderful time of the year has drawn to a close and we’re left looking into the blank space of the new year, wondering what will be.
 Yet into the unknown, some of us have brought tools to ‘help’ us as we move ahead.
 We call those tools resolutions.